 champion…It has helped us.
 Because the local champion will always make sure… Because we are not there forever.
 The local champion is there.”
 (F2)

-“For the success of such an implementation, the first is that what we need, what we introduce or innovation that we convey to the project is indeed needed by the community.
+“For the success of such an implementation, the first is that what we need, what we introduce or innovate, that we convey to the project is indeed needed by the community.
 The second is that the community is actively involved.
-So high community participation will also guarantee success.
+So, high community participation will also guarantee success.
 And

 the third is monitoring.”
 (F3)